xiusu/BCNetV2/BCNet/README.md

 ## BCNet
 BCNet is a channel number search (neural architecture search) method that aims to boost the fairly training of supernet.
-With BCNet, all channels (weights) in Supernet can be trained with the same times.
+With BCNet, all Supernet channels (weights) can be trained at the same time.
 As a result, BCNet can help supernet more accurately rank all architectures.

-BCNet is a plug and play method and can be easily used within other channel number search or neural architecture search algorithms.
+BCNet is a plug-and-play method and can be easily used within other channel number search or neural architecture search algorithms.
-From our experience, you can boost your search result with 1% on Top-1 accuray with ImageNet dataset by using BCNet in other NAS methods.
+From our experience, you can boost your search result by 1% on Top-1 accuracy with ImageNet dataset using BCNet in other NAS methods.
 If you have any questions, please comment with an issue.

 <img src="temp/fig1.png" width="900" height="300">

-For someone who only want to leverage the useful architectures searched with BCNet, you can refer to ''[temp/search_results.xlsx](https://github.com/xiusu/BCNetV2/blob/main/BCNet/temp/search_results.xlsx)'' for the recorded architectures.
+For someone who only wants to leverage the useful architectures searched with BCNet, you can refer to ''[temp/search_results.xlsx](https://github.com/xiusu/BCNetV2/blob/main/BCNet/temp/search_results.xlsx)'' for the recorded architectures.
 Please note that for skipping layers or depthwise related layers, we merge the layers which are required to have the same output dimensions.